 Set up an Apple Push Notification service (APNs) certificate for iOS devices

-Apple support for the APNs legacy binary protocol ends as of March 31, 2021.
+Apple support for the APNs legacy binary protocol ends on March 31, 2021.
 Apple recommends that you use the HTTP/2-based APNs provider API instead.
-As of release 20.1.0, Citrix Endpoint Management supports the HTTP/2-based API.
+From version 20.1.0, Citrix Endpoint Management supports the HTTP/2-based API.
 For more information, see the news update, “Apple Push Notification Service Update” in https://developer.apple.com/.
 For help with checking connectivity to APNs, see Connectivity checks.

 Citrix Endpoint Management requires an Apple Push Notification service (APNs) certificate from Apple to enroll and manage iOS devices.
 Citrix Endpoint Management also requires an APNs certificate for Citrix Secure Mail for iOS push notifications.

-To obtain a certificate from Apple requires an Apple ID and developer account.
+To get a certificate from Apple requires an Apple ID and developer account.
 For details, see the Apple Developer Program website.

-To obtain an APNs certificate and import it into Citrix Endpoint Management, see APNs certificates.
+To get an APNs certificate and import it into Citrix Endpoint Management, see APNs certificates.